Here’s The Truth About Foster Parents that Society is Ignoring.

 And there are others just like me.

-Dr. John DeGarmo has been a foster parent for 15 years, and he and his wife have had over 50 children come through their home.
-He is an international consultant to legal firms and foster care agencies, as well as an empowerment and transformational speaker and trainer on many topics about the foster care system.
+Dr. John DeGarmo is an international expert on foster care and TEDx Speaker.
+He has been a foster parent for 17 years, now, and he and his wife have had over 60 children come through their home.
+He is a consultant to foster care agencies, child welfare organizations, and legal firms, as well as a speaker and trainer on many topics about the foster care system.
 He is the author of several books, including A Different Home: A New Foster Child’s Story, and writes for several publications.
-Dr. John has appeared on CNN HLN, Good Morning, America, ABC Freeform, and elsewhere, He and his wife have received many awards, including the Good Morning America Ultimate Hero Award.
+Dr. John has appeared on CNN HLN, Good Morning America, ABC, NBC, CBS, FOX, PBS, and elsewhere, He and his wife have received many awards, including the Good Morning America Ultimate Hero Award.
 He can be contacted at drjohndegarmo@gmail, through his Facebook page, Dr. John DeGarmo, or at The Foster Care Institute.

 For more, read Dr. John’s memoir Love and Mayhem: One Big Family’s Uplifting Story of Fostering and Adoption.